raphamorim/rio/docs/install/index.md

 {% highlight bash %}
 make release-macos
 {% endhighlight %}

+Windows:

+{% highlight bash %}
+cargo build --release
+{% endhighlight %}

+After the command execution an executable will be created called Rio.exe inside of “target/release”

+Optionally you can also build and run the terminal with “cargo run”.

 If all goes well, this should place a zip file with Rio application inside at <span class="keyword">release</span> (folder created in rio root path after the command execution).